 Caking in The Pharmaceutical Manufacturing Process

-The pharmaceutical powder caking process is fairly similar to some elements of confectionary manufacturing, in the way that a powdery material is used, pressed and shaped into small, condensed shapes.
-However, a key difference with pharmaceutical production is ensuring a precise uniformity in weight and size, while confectionary manufacturing allows a small margin for manoeuvre, differing from the absolute rigidity of pharmaceutical manufacturing.
+The pharmaceutical powder-caking process is fairly similar to some elements of confectionary manufacturing in the way that a powdery material is used, pressed and shaped into small, condensed shapes.
+However, a key difference with pharmaceutical production is ensuring a precise uniformity in weight and size.
+At the same time, confectionary manufacturing allows a small margin for manoeuvre, differing from the absolute rigidity of pharmaceutical manufacturing.

-The powdery material used to create the product is extremely hygroscopic, which means they’re going to absorb moisture if it’s present in their surroundings.
+The powdery material used to create the product is extremely hygroscopic, which means it will absorb moisture if it’s in its surroundings.
 They want to reach an equilibrium with the moisture in the atmosphere surrounding them; this is an 80% relative humidity (80%RH), as the UK is one of the most humid countries in the world.

 Why is Pharmaceutical Powder Caking a Problem?